paul-ollis/vim-vpe/docs/api/api.vpe.syntax.rst

             .. container:: parameters itemdetails

                 *keyword*
-                    The first tkeyword to add.
+                    The first keyword to add.
                 *keywords*
-                    Additional tkeywords to add.
+                    Additional keywords to add.
                 *options*
                     Options for the set of keywords.